Christmas Eve Box Ideas for Children

 Anything can become a Christmas Eve box if you use your imagination!
 Upcycle a box or tin, or for surprises of all shapes and sizes, we recommend turning one of our book carts into a Christmas Eve wagon.

 Expect squeals and smiles when you wheel out an adorable hedgehog or fox filled with delights!
 Our wooden pull-along carts are a playful alternative to a traditional wooden Christmas Eve box.
 They’re available in five shapes – a bear, a fox, a cat, a hedgehog, a dog, or our new designs this year: lion and tiger.
 Add some festive trimmings and a gift tag, and hey presto your cart is ready to fill with presents.

-The best thing about our Christmas Eve carts are that they’re reusable.
-Wheel yours out every Christmas and even at birthdays or Easter, take it foraging in the garden, or fill with books for a year-round reading buddy.
+The best thing about our Christmas Eve carts is that they’re reusable.
+Wheel yours out every Christmas and even at birthdays or Easter, take it foraging in the garden, or fill it with books for a year-round reading buddy.